st Oct 2020 |

 With a Personal Pension, you can take a payment holiday but this is usually limited to 12 months.
 Also, if you were to join a company as an employee or incorporate your own business, you would have to make your Personal Pension Plan paid up, meaning contributions would stop, but it would continue to accrue investment returns.

-Self-employed Pensions – Contributions
+Self-employed Pensions – Contributions Limits

 All self-employed pension contributions are granted tax relief at your higher PAYE tax rate, which means you can claim up to 40% tax relief on all your pension contributions.
 There is also no tax on any gains your investments make and come retirement, you can draw down 25% of your total accumulated pension fund tax-free!

 As all self-employed people make their tax returns by the 31st of October each year, it makes the most sense to make regular monthly contributions that sit very comfortably with your cash flow and then to make a lump sum payment before the 31st October deadline to reduce your tax bill for that particular year.
-(This tax deadline normally extends to the 12th November, if you both file and pay using ROS).
+(This tax deadline normally extends to the 17th of November, if you both file and pay using ROS).

 There are certain limits to the amount you can contribute to your self-employed pension, depending on your age and earnings in order to obtain full tax relief.
 Also, the maximum amount of earnings allowable for calculating tax relief is €115,000 per year.